Opioids: Avoiding Risks When Prescribing

 The patient should receive education on the risks associated with opioids, including addiction, overdose and death, physical dependence, physical side effects, hyperalgesia, tolerance, and crime victimization.
 Patients should understand that opioid therapy may be discontinued if treatment goals are met, or for contract violation and/or illegal activity.

 Patient education should include prescription management and the security of their medication.
 According to the CDC, unused drugs in the home contribute to prescription drug abuse, with teens being particularly prone to misuse of unused prescription medication left in medicine cabinets.
 Patients should be reminded not to share their medication.
 They should understand that the practice is not only unsafe but also illegal.
-Patients need to be educated on the safe storage and disposal of prescription medication.
-When providers prescribe medications, particularly medications with a potential for abuse, they should encourage patients not to store medication in medicine cabinets, to keep medicines locked up, and to keep track of their pills.
+Patients should be educated on the safe storage and disposal of prescription medication.
+When providers prescribe medications, particularly medications with a potential for abuse, they should encourage patients to keep medicines locked up in a secure area, and to keep track of their pills.
 It is especially important to have this conversation with patients who might have children living in or visiting their homes.

-The patient’s medical record should reflect a reassessment of the chronic pain control therapy.
+The patient’s medical record should reflect a reassessment of chronic pain control therapy.
 Reassessments should be performed based on state opioid prescribing guidelines.
-Does the reassessment demonstrate:
+The reassessment should demonstrate:

 Audit random medical records of patients receiving chronic pain management therapy.
-Audits should review for patient assessment, reassessment, patient progress, and medical record documentation based on the established office practice policy for the management of patients on chronic pain control therapy.
+Audits should identify patient assessments, reassessments, patient progress, and medical record documentation based on the established office practice policy for the management of patients on chronic pain control therapy.

 Prescription Drug Misuse

 It can be difficult to differentiate between patients with legitimate health issues and patients who are seeking drugs for misuse.
-The following situations may indicate that a patient is attempting to obtain prescription drugs for non-medical reasons:
+The following situations may indicate that a patient is attempting to obtain prescription drugs for non-medical reasons and warrant additional investigation:

-• Patients who recently moved, but refuse to give the name of his/her previous physician.
+- Patients who have recently moved but refuse to provide the name of their previous physician.

-• Patients who report allergies to multiple prescription painkillers.
+- Patients who report allergies to multiple prescription pain medications.

 These scenarios should raise concerns that the patient might be abusing or diverting medications.
 The provider should take steps to address these concerns, as outlined in their policies and state and federal guidelines.